×

 We asked expats in St. James what banks they use and there advice about banking.
 They advised:

 "Before retiring in St. James, expats should be aware that the cost of living can be high, especially for housing and imported goods.
 They should also know that the official language is English, but the local dialect can sometimes be difficult to understand.
 Healthcare in Trinidad & Tobago is of a good standard, but it is advisable for expats to have comprehensive health insurance.
 The country is located in a hurricane belt, so expats should be prepared for potential natural disasters.
 Expats should also be aware of the crime rate in Trinidad & Tobago.
 While St. James is generally safe, crime can be a problem in certain areas, particularly in the capital, Port of Spain.
 The climate in Trinidad & Tobago is tropical, with a wet and a dry season.
 Expats should be prepared for high temperatures and humidity.
 Expats should also know that the culture in Trinidad & Tobago is a mix of influences from Africa, India, China, and Europe.
 The country is known for its vibrant music and festivals, particularly Carnival.
 Finally, expats should be aware that while Trinidad & Tobago is a relatively small country, traffic can be heavy, particularly in and around Port of Spain.
-Public transportation is available, but many expats choose to drive," remarked one expat who made the move to St. James.
+Public transportation is available, but many expats choose to drive," remarked one expat living in St. James, Trinidad & Tobago.

 What do expats in St. James appreciate most about the local culture?

 "Expats in St. James often appreciate the warm and friendly nature of the local people.
 They are known for their hospitality and willingness to help, making newcomers feel welcome and at home.
 The vibrant and diverse culture is another aspect that expats enjoy, with a rich mix of influences from African, Indian, Chinese, and European traditions.
 This is reflected in the local cuisine, music, and festivals, which are all integral parts of life in St. James.
 The laid-back lifestyle and slower pace of life is also a refreshing change for many expats, allowing them to relax and enjoy their surroundings.
 The natural beauty of the area, with its stunning beaches and lush greenery, is another major draw for expats.
-Lastly, the local culture places a strong emphasis on community and family, which many expats find appealing and comforting," said one expat in St. James.
+Lastly, the local culture places a strong emphasis on community and family, which many expats find appealing and comforting," remarked one expat living in St. James, Trinidad & Tobago.

 What do expats find most challenging?